ResearchComputing/Documentation/docs/petalibrary/data_transfer/gdrive.md

 ```bash
 $ rclone ls gdrive_johndoe_cu
 ```
 If this step fails, your Google Drive remote is not configured properly.
-Try reconfiguring your Google Drive remote again or contact <rc-help@colorado.edu> for assistance.
+Try reconfiguring your Google Drive remote again or submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) for assistance.

 ### Step 3: Create your PetaLibrary remote configuration